Frequently Asked Questions

-- The math curriculum combines multimedia lessons, interactive activities and reinforcing worksheets to teach basic arithmetic, number sense & operations, measurement, geometry, pre-algebra and more.
+- The math curriculum combines multimedia lessons, interactive activities and reinforcing worksheets to teach basic arithmetic, number sense and operations, measurement, geometry, pre-algebra and more.
 The math curriculum correlates to state standards.

-- Social studies lessons are available to students at the 2nd through 7th grade level.
-Because state by state standards differ, social studies may need to be supplemented to satisfy your local requirements.
+- Social studies lessons are available to students at the second through seventh grade level.
+Because state standards differ, social studies may need to be supplemented to satisfy your local requirements.

-- Science is available to students at the 1st through 8th grade level, and is organized as follows:
+- Science is available to students at the first through eighth grade level, and is organized as follows:

-- Elementary science is offered from kindergarten to 5th grade and is organized by grade level.
+- Elementary science is offered from first to fifth grade and is organized by grade level.
 Although the materials are extensive, science is included as an added bonus.
 It does not correlate to all state standards and is not animated.